guyinatuxedo/nightmare/modules/02-intro_tooling/gdb-gef/readme.md

 ## Viewing Things

 So one thing that gdb is really useful for is viewing the values of different things.
-Once we are dropped into a debugger while the process is viewing, let's view the contents of the `esp` register:
+Once we are dropped into a debugger while the process is viewing, let's view the contents of the `esp` register.
+To get there we will break on main, run, and then advance three instructions:

 ```
 gef➤  break main